 This past weekend, I went to YoungLives Camp (for teen mamas) as a childcare worker.
 It was both rewarding + challenging.
 While I was there, I got to hear a message from my friend Pam.
 She began by reading from Hebrews 12, verse one.

-Let us run with perseverance the race marked out for us, fixing our eyes on Jesus, the pioneer and perfecter of faith.
+Let us run with endurance the race marked out for us, fixing our eyes on Jesus, the champion and perfecter of faith.

 She talked about running your own race at your own pace.
 Prior to camp, I wrote that same verse on a sticky note and stuck it to my bathroom mirror.
 I wanted to remind myself to not try to be like anyone else, but to just be me, to run my own race.

 I’ve spent too many years comparing my life to others.
 Why can’t I be more like her? or Why won’t God take away this or that? or How can I get to a better place in dealing with pain or disappointment? or Why am I not further along in my faith?
 More recently, I’ve been asking a new question, How do I find rest?
 TRUE rest.

 How do I get that?
 I know where to find it, but how do I experience genuine rest?
 What does it mean in Matthew 29:11 when Jesus says “take my yoke upon you and learn from me, for I am gentle and humble in heart, and you will find rest for your souls?’
 “For my yoke is easy and my burden is light.”
 I’m discovering it has to do with this thing called solitude.
 Soul care.
 Something I’m becoming a little more used to doing.